aliaoshazhang/aSeparation/README.md

-My dissertation is titled A Separation.
-And the Iranian film A Separation is my favorite movie in the 2010s.
+My project for the 2019-20 CHI fellowship.